 The AMS Archives holds nearly all historical records dating back to the AMS' formal constitution in 1915.
 The records document everything from Student Council minutes taken in 1920, to some more incriminating material, such as photographic evidence of UBC students creating havoc on campus.
 Most of our archives are now electronic and can be easily shared on request.
 Or, you can pick up a copy of The Hundred-Year Trek, which gives a lively look into life at UBC over the last century; written by our very own archivist, Sheldon Goldfarb.
+To see a list of AMS records from before 1995, check the AMS Fonds index.
+For AMS records from the twenty-five years since then, you can look through the Master Index to the Central Files.

 AMS History Timeline